The Business of TV and Film: An Insider's Look

 How will you be graded?
 What are assignments like?
 How much time do you have to turn around a project?
 When do you find out if you're admitted?

-Answers To Your Questions HereScholarships
+Answers To Your Questions Here

-We offer need-based scholarships in each cohort to students exhibiting high potential and an inability to pay full tuition.
-If you would like to be considered for a scholarship but you:
+We offer need-based scholarships for participating students who exhibit high potential and an inability to pay the full tuition.

 The University reserves the right to modify the program as may become necessary.